ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 	endpoints query the same manifest data regardless of backend, so UIs do not branch on storage.
 This path is the recommended way to run real models locally without provisioning Google Cloud resources.
-- **MemoryService** – long-lived run logs, QA outcomes, and human decisions are appended through ADK’s memory APIs backed by a SQLite file such as `/content/sparkle_memory.db` so any agent (ScriptAgent, QA Agent, future WorkflowAgent) can query histories without parsing filesystem logs.
+- **MemoryService** – long-lived run logs, pause/resume intents, and human decisions are appended through ADK’s memory APIs backed by a SQLite file such as `/content/sparkle_memory.db` so any agent (ScriptAgent, production_agent, or WorkflowAgent) can query histories without parsing filesystem logs.
+Future QA stages will reuse the same channel for auditability.

  - **Duplicate detection / RecentIndex** – duplicate detection for images and short-lived artifacts uses perceptual hashing (pHash) and a small